a-ignatov-parc/requirejs-sandbox/README.md

 	* **plugins** *Type: Array of objects*

 		> You can specify plugins that will be available in sandbox requirejs object.
-Setted objects will be passed through `define` function and create plugins with specified `name` and `handler`
+Listed objects will be passed through `define` function and create plugins with specified `name` and `handler`

 		```javascript
 		var plugin = {